Ouest-France/cdp/README.md

     - Helm and k8s files to configure the deployment.
 Must be present in the directory configured by the --deploy-spec-dir=<dir> option.

 docker|k8s:
+  - CDP_DNS_SUBDOMAIN – Specify the subdomain of k8s cluster (set by environment variable in runner).
   - CDP_IMAGE_PULL_SECRET – Add the imagePullSecret value to use the helm --wait option instead of patch and rollout.
   - CDP_NAMESPACE – if value = 'project-name', force usage of project name to create k8s namespace.
   --use-aws-ecr: